 The Payment Card Industry Data Security Standard (PCI DSS) includes a number of controls that pertain to network architecture, configuration, and operations.
-RedSeal’s unique ability to map your network, calculate potential access, and prioritize risk is well suited to meeting many network PCI DSS requirements, especially those related to firewalling, network segmentation, and penetration testing.
+RedSeal’s unique ability to map your network, calculate potential access, and prioritize risk is well suited for compliance with many network PCI DSS requirements, especially those related to firewalling, network segmentation, and penetration testing.

 RedSeal also helps organizations meet the “Business as Usual” best practices in PCI DSS 3.2.
-The BAU guidelines were added to emphasize the need to implement security controls as ongoing processes, rather than focusing on “just in time” PCI compliance requirements when the annual audit rolls around.
+The PCI DSS BAU guidelines were added to emphasize the need to implement security controls as ongoing processes, rather than focusing on “just in time” PCI compliance requirements when the annual audit rolls around.
 RedSeal analyzes network infrastructure and risk on a nightly basis.
 This allows an organization to implement continuous monitoring of their segmentation and network firewall configuration and effectiveness, with minimal operational overhead.

 RedSeal helps your network meet PCI DSS compliance requirements by monitoring and managing all PCI DSS specific network requirements.